Newark, New Jersey: Public transportation

-Penn Station in Newark is the seventh busiest rail station in the U.S.
+Newark Penn Station is the seventh busiest rail station in the U.S.

 Newark Penn Station, situated just east of downtown, is the city's major train station.
-It is served by the PATH's interurban Newark–World Trade Center line to Jersey City and Manhattan, three NJ Transit Rail Operations (NJT) commuter rail lines, and Amtrak intercity rail service.
+It is served by the PATH's rapid transit Newark–World Trade Center line to Jersey City and Manhattan, three NJ Transit Rail Operations (NJT) commuter rail lines, and Amtrak intercity rail service.
 It was designed by McKim, Mead & White and completed in 1935.
 One mile north, the Newark Broad Street Station is also served by three NJT commuter rail lines.
 The two train stations are linked by the Newark Light Rail system, which also provides services from Newark Penn Station to Newark's northern communities and into the neighboring towns of Belleville and Bloomfield.
 Built in the bed of the Morris Canal, the light rail cars run underground in Newark's downtown area.
 The city's third train station, Newark Liberty International Airport, connects the Northeast Corridor to the airport via AirTrain Newark.

 Bus service in Newark is provided by NJ Transit.
 Newark is served by NJ Transit bus routes 1, 5, 11, 13, 21, 24, 25, 27, 28, 29, 31, 34, 37, 39, 40, 41, 44, 59, 62, 65, 66, 67, 70, 71, 72, 73, 74, 76, 78, 79, 90, 92, 93, 94, 96, 99, 107, 108, and 109.
 The 109 runs in North Newark.
 The 107 and 108 routes run to New York City.
 Bus route 319 is an express route to Atlantic City.

 The go bus 25 and go bus 28 are bus rapid transit lines through the city to Irvington, Bloomfield and Newark Liberty International Airport.

+Newark also has many intercity options, with FlixBus, Trailways, Peter Pan, OurBus, TransBridge, and Uptown Vans offering service either at Newark Penn Station or Newark Airport.
+There is also Amtrak Northeast Corridor service available at Newark Penn Station.